enova/prodder/README.md

 In short: `db:reset db:migrate`

+## Requirements

+- **Ruby 3.3+** - This gem requires Ruby 3.3.0 or later
+- PostgreSQL 9.1.11+ (confirmed working: 9.1.11+, 9.2.6+)

+**Note:** Support for Ruby versions older than 3.3 (including 2.6, 2.7, and 3.0) has been removed as of version 1.0.
+If you need to use an older Ruby version, please use a previous version of this gem.

+## Overview

 1. Your project maintains `db/structure.sql`, `db/seeds.sql`, and optional
    `db/quality_checks.sql` and `db/permissions.sql` files as it sees fit (ie, by using `prodder` as a script to dump production and push it to your git repository).